-you may visit us by appointment on most weekends, and weekday afternoons by special request.
-Before contacting please check our upcoming events schedule to make sure we are not booked at the time you wish to visit.
+Howling Woods Farm is open to visitors by appointment only.
+You may visit us by appointment on weekends, and weekday afternoons.
+Before contacting please check our upcoming events schedule to make sure we are open on the day you wish to visit.

-Children under ten (10) years of age may observe but will not be able to enter the main canine enclosure.
-They will be able to interact in the yard behind the house with certain animals, including Samson, Takoda, Sierra, Bandit and Kotori.
-Adults are responsible for the behavior of children they bring and are expected to keep them close by at all times.
-No running and/or screaming/loud noises are allowed inside the pens or yard behind the house.
+On weekends children under ten (10) years of age may observe but will not be able to enter the canine enclosures.
+On weekdays only children 13 years and older may enter pens.
+Adults are responsible for the behavior of thier children and are expected to keep them close by at all times.
+No running and/or screaming/loud noises are allowed inside the pens.
 Adults entering the enclosure must sign a hold harmless release agreement.
 Anyone under 18 years of age must have a parent or legal guardian present to sign a release on their behalf.

 Upon arrival, do not park in driveway.
 Instead, pull over to the left and drive to the grass lot to park.

-Facility Videos: Feb 2013 Samson Enjoying the Snow; Feb 2013 Getting Nosy; Jan 2013 Samson & Shania Reunion; Dec 2012 Takoda gets belly rub/Chante tastes camera; Sept 2012 Slide show; May 2012 Ahote Joins the Pack for Treats; Feb 2012 Sing-a-long; Feb 2012 Others Look on While Naiche Enjoys a Toy; Jan 2012 Ahote with Visitor; Jan 2012 Ahote & Mary; Dec 2011 Bandit & Fritz; Dec 2011 Alec & Nicole's Visit to Howling Woods Farm; Dec 2011 Woofers & Shelby; Nov 2011 Woofers; Nov 2011 Tour at the Farm; Oct 2011 Werewolf Attack on the Farm; Oct 2011 Pack Reunion and Producing New Film; Oct 2011 Woofers Negotiate Who Eats First; June 2011 Cool June Evening at Howling Woods Farm; June 2011 Kotori Bobs for Hot Dogs; May 2011 Takoda in Blue Hawaii Music Video; May 2011 Kymberli Interacts with the Woofers; April 2011 Woofer Photo Shoot; Woofers Give a Howl May 2011; April 2011 Slide Show by JayFoxFire; April 2011 Visit at the Farm; April 2011 Video by JayFoxFire; BCIT Students Visit the Wolves March 2011; Variety Praise TV Shoot Jan 2011;Woofers Get Treats From Visitor Jan 2011; Woofers in the Snow Dec 2010; Wolf-dog hybrids get a second chance at Jackson farm; The Wolfman Jan 2010; Bandit Tells Kotori Who's Boss April 2010; Clean-up Day at Howling Woods April 2010; Bandit Loves Rubs April 2010; Local Cub Scouts Visit the Farm Jan 2010; Kotori Gets a Lift Jan 2010; My Second Time at Howling Woods Farm Sept 2009; Koda and Jackie Dec 2010; Bandit Enjoys Attention From Freehold Girl Scouts Dec 2010; Koda and Kotori Fool Around Dec 2010; Bandit, Sierra & Kotori Say Hello Dec 2010; Sierra and Kotori Say Hello to Visitors Dec 2010; Makita, Koda & Kotori Play at the Farm Dec 2010
+Facility Videos: Feb 2015 Naiche & Pack Greet Visitors; Jan 2015 Woofers Posing with Visitors; Dec 2014 Wolf Hug; Nov 2014 Howling Woods Farm Rescued Canines; Feb 2013 Samson Enjoying the Snow; Feb 2013 Getting Nosy; Jan 2013 Samson & Shania Reunion; Dec 2012 Takoda gets belly rub/Chante tastes camera; Sept 2012 Slide show; May 2012 Ahote Joins the Pack for Treats; Feb 2012 Sing-a-long; Feb 2012 Others Look on While Naiche Enjoys a Toy; Jan 2012 Ahote with Visitor; Jan 2012 Ahote & Mary; Dec 2011 Bandit & Fritz; Dec 2011 Alec & Nicole's Visit to Howling Woods Farm; Dec 2011 Woofers & Shelby; Nov 2011 Woofers; Nov 2011 Tour at the Farm; Oct 2011 Werewolf Attack on the Farm; Oct 2011 Pack Reunion and Producing New Film; Oct 2011 Woofers Negotiate Who Eats First; June 2011 Cool June Evening at Howling Woods Farm; June 2011 Kotori Bobs for Hot Dogs; May 2011 Takoda in Blue Hawaii Music Video; May 2011 Kymberli Interacts with the Woofers; April 2011 Woofer Photo Shoot; Woofers Give a Howl May 2011; April 2011 Slide Show by JayFoxFire; April 2011 Visit at the Farm; April 2011 Video by JayFoxFire; BCIT Students Visit the Wolves March 2011; Variety Praise TV Shoot Jan 2011;Woofers Get Treats From Visitor Jan 2011; Woofers in the Snow Dec 2010; Wolf-dog hybrids get a second chance at Jackson farm; The Wolfman Jan 2010; Bandit Tells Kotori Who's Boss April 2010; Clean-up Day at Howling Woods April 2010; Bandit Loves Rubs April 2010; Local Cub Scouts Visit the Farm Jan 2010; Kotori Gets a Lift Jan 2010; My Second Time at Howling Woods Farm Sept 2009; Koda and Jackie Dec 2010; Bandit Enjoys Attention From Freehold Girl Scouts Dec 2010; Koda and Kotori Fool Around Dec 2010; Bandit, Sierra & Kotori Say Hello Dec 2010; Sierra and Kotori Say Hello to Visitors Dec 2010; Makita, Koda & Kotori Play at the Farm Dec 2010